 (3 Credits) This course focuses on the industrial use of fluid power.
 The fundamental properties of fluid statics and dynamics are applied to the design of pumps, valves, motors, actuators, accumulators, fluid circuits, and control systems.
-Laboratory fee required.
+Course and laboratory fee required.
 Total of 30 hours of lecture and 30 hours of lab.